mchldata/mchldata/README.md

 # Michael Allan | Aspring Data Analyst

 Hi!
-Welcome to my page! :)
+Welcome to my page :)

 I'm an analytical problem-solver with 6+ years of experience using data to drive decision-making, strategy, and performance improvement.